Most Popular in:

 Senator Hillary Rodham Clinton of New York has introduced legislation, S. 3502, the Children's Environmental Health and Safety Risk Reduction Act, to provide for the establishment of a task force to address the environmental health and safety risks posed to children.

 By: Brian M. Lawrence

-Lawrence discusses the composition of new Caledonium sandalwood oil and chamomile oil from Croatia, Slovak Republic, Greece, India, Italy and Serbia.
-Additionally, he covers the composition of lavandin oil from Hungary, Iowa (USA), Turkey, France and Australia.
+Lawrence discusses the composition of melissa or lemon balm oil from Slovak Republic, Cuba, Turkey, Greece and Serbia.
+In addition, he examines the composition of laurel leaf oil from Italy, Turkey and Spain.